wh-alice/mig_visualstudio/vs/ide/how-to--use-surround-with-code-snippets.md

 ---
-title: "How to: Use Surround-with Code Snippets | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Use Surround-with Code Snippets" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"